|Ringwoodite is thought to form between 410km and 660km beneath the Earth's surface|

 Mookherjee said he and Hermann plan to follow up on this paper with additional simulations to better understand the physical properties of brucite at that depth and try to decipher the amount of water that is potentially stored in the deep Earth along the cold-subduction zones.

-Materials provided by Florida State University.
+The above story is based on Materials provided by Florida State University.